noliono/homegenie-apps/README.md

 # homegenie-apps
-Collection of Automation Program Plugins for HomeGenie
+Collection of user-contributed Automation Program Plugins for HomeGenie